buihdk/ejected-create-react-app/README.md

 * `yarn run eject` (choose `y`)
 * transfer eslint, jest, babel, and browserslist configs to their own separate files from `package.json` file
 * clean up `config` and `scripts` folders based on eslint
+* reduce runtime dependencies by moving modules that are required only during development to `devDependencies` in `package.json`

+To create a new project using `ejected-create-react-app` template:
+* download the repo: `git clone git@github.com:buihdk/ejected-create-react-app.git`
+* rename the repo: `mv ejected-create-react-app YOUR-APP-NAME`
+* go to the repo: `cd YOUR-APP-NAME`
+* update package.json file: change the name from `ejected-create-react-app` to `YOUR-APP-NAME`